Puerto Rico and Vieques Island

 There are hidden gems scattered around the island.
 Some are regular businesses, others don’t really post hours.
 They open when they have fresh catch or when they feel like it.
 It goes without saying that everything is open-air dining.

 • Coqui Fire Cafe – amazing Mexican spot in Isabella, worth the drive.
-They do non-Mexican Friday Date Nights
+They do non-Mexican Friday Date Nights – UPDATE 2026: Sadly, they have closed.

 • Bananas Guest House, Esperanza – average food but reasonably priced for the location and something for everyone.

 • Rancho Chiolo – street-side local gem.
-HUGE mofongo with shrimp
+HUGE mofongo with shrimp.

 Coqui Fire Cafe, Isabella